Originally posted at VentureBeat

 Tempering Sky-High Expectations for Massive Multiplayer Online Games

 Despite the carnival atmosphere at the ChinaJoy expo, there were sober concerns on the business conference side that growth is slowing.
-Stocks for all virtually of the major Chinese gaming companies are down for the year-to-date.

 SIG analyst Zhao Chunming cites five challenges facing massive multiplayer online games: